 Structured data is a powerful tool for improving your website’s visibility in search engine results.
-By providing search engines with clear, organized information about your content, you can enhance your chances of earning rich results, such as featured snippets, knowledge panels, and other eye-catching SERP features.
+By providing search engines with clear, organized information about your content, you can enhance your chances of earning rich results like featured snippets, knowledge panels, and more.
 However, implementing structured data incorrectly can do more harm than good, potentially leading to missed opportunities or even penalties from search engines.

 To help you make the most of structured data, we’ve compiled a list of common mistakes to avoid.
-By steering clear of these pitfalls, you can ensure your website is optimized for success.
+By steering clear of these pitfalls, you can ensure your structured data strategy is both effective and compliant with best practices.

 One of the most frequent mistakes is using the wrong schema type for your content.
-Schema.org offers a wide variety of structured data types, such as Article
+Schema.org offers a wide variety of markup types, from Article

-, and more.
-Using an inappropriate schema type can confuse search engines and prevent your content from being displayed in rich results.
+.
+Using an incorrect type can confuse search engines and prevent your content from appearing in relevant rich results.

 How to Avoid It:

-Carefully review the Schema.org documentation to identify the most relevant schema type for your content.
-For example, if you’re marking up a blog post, use the Article
+Carefully review the Schema.org documentation to ensure you’re using the appropriate type for your content.
+For example, if you’re marking up a blog post, use BlogPosting

-Even small errors in your structured data can render it invalid, preventing search engines from understanding or using it.
-Common issues include missing required fields, typos, or incorrect formatting.
+Even small errors in your structured data can render it invalid, preventing search engines from using it.
+Common issues include missing required properties, typos, or incorrect formatting.

 How to Avoid It:

-Adding too much structured data to a single page can confuse search engines and dilute the relevance of your markup.
-For example, marking up a blog post with both Article
+Adding too much structured data or irrelevant markup can confuse search engines and dilute the effectiveness of your efforts.
+For example, marking up every single element on a page, even when it’s unnecessary, can lead to cluttered and unhelpful data.

 How to Avoid It: